• Link to Facebook

 Led by Neil Browning, this friendly and practical session will show how understanding a little music theory can really help your playing and deepen your connection to the tunes you love.
 Designed as a painless introduction or refresher, it will give you simple tools to make better sense of the music you play – no previous theory knowledge needed!

-Piano Accordion Oompah Oktoberfest Tunes
+Oompah Oktoberfest Tunes

 Individual Instrument Workshops